-1. Set Expectations up Front
+1. Set Learner Expectations Up Front

 As you kick off the session, let learners know that they should plan to actively participate throughout the program.
 Encourage them to turn off notifications and close other applications on their browser.
 You have limited time together, and they’ll make the most of it by focusing.